 Experience: Head Men's Coach, Vanderbilt, 2005-present; Head Men's Coach, Florida, 1989-2001; Head Women's Coach, Miami, 1982-88; Head Tennis Professional, Innes Arden Golf Club, Old Greenwich, Conn., June-August 1984-86; Assistant Tennis Professional, Tokeneke Beach Club, Darien, Conn., June-August 1980-82.

 After missing the NCAA Tournament in his initial season with the Commodores in 2006, Duvenhage has guided Vanderbilt to the tournament seven of the past eight seasons.
-Vanderbilt made back-to-back appearances in 2007 and 2008, and returned to the NCAA Tournament with a five-year stretch spanning from 2010 to 2015.
+Vanderbilt made back-to-back appearances in 2007 and 2008, and returned to the NCAA Tournament with a six-year stretch spanning from 2010 to 2015.

 During the 2014 Commodore campaign, Duvenhage secured his 100th career win with the ‘Dores in a 6-1 victory over Ball State.
 After 27 years of coaching experience, Duvenhage has amassed 458 career wins.
 At the conclusion of the 2014 season the Commodores were ranked No. 20 by the ITA, the second highest finish in Duvenhage’s time at Vanderbilt.
 The Commodores compiled an 17-11 overall record, and 5-7 mark in SEC play.
 The Commodores hosted NCAA Regionals for the second year in a row and advanced to the second round.
 Vanderbilt also hosted the SEC Tournament, advancing to the semifinals for the first time since 2004.